tldr-pages/tldr/pages/common/tmpmail.md

 # tmpmail

-> A temporary email right from your terminal written in POSIX sh
+> A temporary email right from your terminal written in POSIX sh.
 > More information: <https://github.com/sdushantha/tmpmail>.

 - Create a temporary email:

 `tmpmail --generate`

-- Lists messages and their numeric ID:
+- List messages and their numeric ID:

 `tmpmail`